rlucente-se-jboss/fdo-aio-demo/README.md

     curl -s http://YOUR-FDO-SERVER-IP-ADDR-OR-NAME:5000/v2/_catalog | jq

+where YOUR-FDO-SERVER-IP-ADDR-OR-NAME matches the DNS name or IP address of your FDO server.

 The fourth script generates the blueprint files needed to create the rpm-ostree image and then later package it as an ISO installer.

     ./04-prep-image-build.sh

 The fifth script builds the [How's My Salute](https://github.com/tedbrunell/HowsMySalute) demo as a containerized application.
-The USMC version is tagged as `prod` with the intent of moving that tag from one version to another to trigger application updates on the edge device.
+The US Army version is tagged as `prod` with the intent of moving that tag from one version to another to trigger application updates on the edge device.
 This is discussed later.